jmschnurr/cs_101/README.md

-Helpful functions and such for working with messy data
+Helpful functions and such for cleaning messy data